cyberman54/ESP32-Paxcounter/docs/configuration/custom-sensors.md

 ## Example 1: Custom Temperature and Humidity Sensor *GY-21*

-To use an custom sensor you first have to enable the Sensor which you want to use.
-For this you have to edit or add the `HAS_SENSOR_1` defines in either the `paxcounter.conf` or the `hal` file of your board.
+To use a custom sensor you first have to enable the Sensor which you want to use.
+For this you have to edit or add `HAS_SENSOR_1` in either the `paxcounter.conf` or the `hal` file of your board.
 === "Activate Sensor 1"

     ```c linenums="132" title="src/paxcounter_orig.conf"
     #define HAS_SENSOR_1 1
     ```
 === "Activate Sensor 2"

     ```c linenums="132" title="src/paxcounter_orig.conf"
     #define HAS_SENSOR_2 1
     ```
 === "Activate Sensor 3"

     ```c linenums="132" title="src/paxcounter_orig.conf"
     #define HAS_SENSOR_3 1
     ```